 The Plaintiff's Lawyer asks the Witness who was the person the Defendant knew and arranged for Mr. Yuval to become a witness.
-The Witness testifies that it was the Chief Executive Officer.
+The Witness testifies that it was the General counsel.

 The Plaintiff's Lawyer asks the Witness if he knew about the expenses associated with becoming a Defendant's specialist witness.
 The Witness declines to answer.